CNES/S1Tiling/docs/use.rst

       application
       <https://www.orfeo-toolbox.org/CookBook/Applications/app_OrthoRectification.html>`_.

-      Default value is set to nearest neighbor interpolation to keep compatibilty with previous results By the way linear method could be more interesting.
+      Default value is set to nearest neighbor interpolation (nn) to keep compatibilty with previous results By the way linear method could be more interesting.
       Note that the bco method is not currently supported